alanwunsche/agentware-book/Preface.md

 ## About Alan Wunsche

 Alan Wunsche (https://github.com/alanwunsche/about) serves as the CEO of Leading Knowledge Labs (https://leadingknowledge.com), an AI research and consulting firm centered around the innovative applications of AI and cloud-based data technologies, particularly in reshaping the future of enterprise processes.

-With a rich and diverse business background, Alan has been at the forefront of technological evolutions.
+With a rich and diverse business background, Alan has been at the forefront of multiple technological evolutions.

 In the initial stages of his 30 year career, he earned a BSc(Chemistry), an Ivey Business School MBA and became a Chartered Accountant.
 With a passion for applying technology, he spearheaded Knowledge Management globally at PwC's management consulting practice.
 He became known as a process reengineering and organizational change expert, having implemented ERP and Business Intelligence systems and designed future state organizations that melded process, people and technological change, and led "Future of Finance - Best Practices and Benchmarking" initiatives.